wellsaid-labs/tts-evaluation/docs/TRAIN_TTS_MODEL_AWS.md

    Pick the checkpoint with a step count that correlates with the point of convergence `dev_epoch/post_spectrogram_loss` value.

-1. Wait until `dev_epoch/coarse_loss` and `dev_epoch/fine_loss` stop rapidly
-   decreasing.
-This typically will happen within 18-24 hours of training, or \~150,000 steps.
+1. Wait until TODO stop rapidly decreasing.
+This typically will happen within TODO hours of training, or TODO steps.